Fuad Hassan

 The dataset used for this analysis is available on Kaggle and is titled "Unsupervised Learning on Country Data".
 The dataset contains information about various countries and includes the following columns:

-: Exports of goods and services (% of GDP)health
+• exports: Exports of goods and services (% of GDP)

-: Imports of goods and services (% of GDP)income
+• imports: Imports of goods and services (% of GDP)

-: The measurement of the annual growth rate of the Total GDPlife_expec
+• inflation: The measurement of the annual growth rate of the Total GDP

-: The number of children that would be born to each woman if the current age-fertility rates remain the samegdpp
+• total_fer: The number of children that would be born to each woman if the current age-fertility rates remain the same

 The dataset can be accessed through the following link: Unsupervised Learning on Country Data.